Insurance Tips For New, Young Learner Drivers

 New drivers make up just 10% of licence holders, but are involved in 29% of accidents.

-Because of these factors insurance premiums are very high for the new driver.
-However there are ways to cut your insurance premium
+Because of these factors, insurance premiums are very high for the new driver.
+However, there are ways to cut your insurance premiums

-Follow these TEN tips to reduce your premium.
+Follow these NINE tips to reduce your premium.

-Always check to see if your own insurance offers a Pass Plus discount.
+Always check to see if your insurance offers a Pass Plus discount.

 Example Case

-Ray age 18, passed his test six months ago and wants to buy his first car.
-His age and lack of experience are likely to go against him when he's looking for insurance.
+Ray, age 18, passed his test six months ago and wants to buy his first car.
+His age and lack of Experience is likely to go against him when he's looking for insurance.

 To help bring the costs down, Ray could take his Pass Plus exam.
 Although this would cost him around £140, he could easily save more than that on his first year's insurance alone.